 - The contract generally shouldn’t pay or reimburse expenses incurred for services or items that would be reimbursed under Medicare, except where Medicare is a secondary payer, or the contract makes per diem or other periodic payments without regard to expenses.

-Also, the amount you can deduct for long-term care premiums is limited.
+Also, the amount you can deduct for long-term care premiums in the 2020 tax year is limited.

 Business-Related Insurance Expenses That Are Tax Deductible